Born-Infeld Electrogravity and Dyonic Black Holes: Introduction

 The article is organized as follows.
-Section~\ref{sec.BI electrogravity} introduces the gravito-electromagnetic Lagrangian with non-minimal coupling (Eq. \eqref{eq:vollick}), and we obtain the field equations in the Palatini formalism.
-Section~\ref{sec:Dynamics} exploits the structure of Born--Infeld-like Lagrangians to obtain the dynamics.
+Section~\ref{sec.BI electrogravity} introduces the gravito-electromagnetic Lagrangian with non-minimal coupling (Eq.~\eqref{eq:vollick}), and we obtain the field equations in the Palatini formalism.
+Section~\ref{sec:Dynamics} exploits the structure of BI-like Lagrangians to obtain the dynamics.
 Section~\ref{sec:eqv_pr} shows that, despite appearances, the system evolves consistently with an MTG theory.
-Section~\ref{cap:dionic_bh} exhibits the results concerning the dyonic black hole, which carries both electric and magnetic charges.
-The horizons and singularities are analyzed; in the asymptotic weak field regime, the solution is shown to approach the Reissner--Nordstr\"{o}m geometry.
-Finally, the conclusions are presented in Section~\ref{sec:concl}.
+We show that the gravitodynamics reduces to Einstein's equations with a torsion-free, metric-compatible connection, while the electrodynamics admits two equivalent interpretations or pictures: (i) a standard BI electrodynamics in an effective background geometry, or (ii) an anomalous BI electrodynamics in the physical metric.
+Section~\ref{cap:dionic_bh} presents the results concerning the dyonic BH, which carries both electric and magnetic charges.
+We study the horizon structure, the extremality conditions and the thermodynamics.
+We show that there exist two regimes in the extremal case, depending on the relation between the BH charge and the characteristic charge of the theory, determined by the BI and Newton constants ($\beta$ and $G$) together with the speed of light ($c$).
+For high charge, the Reissner-Nordström solution is recovered, while for small charges we find a fundamental extremal BH whose mass and horizon area are determined solely by $\beta$, $G$ and $c$.
+In Section~\ref{sec:concl}, we present the conclusions of the work.